 Employees might spend a few weeks in an IT role when their normal position is in HR or finance.
 There will be more training even if it this doesn’t directly relate to the employee’s specific job.

-Hill argues that transparent application and interview processes will permeate in 2018.
+Hill argues that transparent application and interview processes will permeate.
 Candidates will be able to follow their applications in real time, like tracking a FedEx package.

 Johnson & Johnson already does this.
 Its hiring platform shows the company’s progress in the hiring process, where candidates stand as applicants and what they should do in the next stages of the process.

 The future is notoriously difficult to predict.
 However, it is safe to say the job market will remain tough.
 The best candidates will be those who can perform today’s job and adapt to the undefined roles of the future.
 Hiring managers will work hard to find these quality hires, accessing all the best tech along the way to boost their options.